N3R4i/MKB2Controller/README.md

 MKB2Controller allows the user to control a virtual controller with mouse and keyboard.
 Main purpose is for emulators and games that don't have mouse and keyboard support.
 Requires ViGEmBus to emulate the virtual controller.
 Based on Helgef's and CemuUser8's mouse2joystick.

 ## Main features
  * Supports both XInput and DirectInput virtual controllers.
 High precision mouse to analogue stick conversion with scalable sensitivity, optional deadzone compensation, mouse acceleration.
 Mouse/movement keys can be assigned to either stick.
 Option for movement smoothing.
 Inverted axis option.
 Main keybinds can be saved into separate profiles.
+Support for key combinations (LCtrl/LAlt/LShift+key) and dual binds for the main keybinds.
 Walk modifier key (both hold and toggle modes).
  * **BloodBorne Bonus Buttons [B<sup>4</sup>]** - Extra hotkeys specifically for Bloodborne.
 These hotkeys require the [Jump on L3 mod](https://www.nexusmods.com/bloodborne/mods/156?tab=description) to function properly.

 ## Known Issues